 Graduate program- standard

+The Doctor of Audiology degree is an eleven semester, four year program of studies.
 Students accepted on regular admission status enroll for 12 credit hours in each of their first 8 semesters, then 9 credit hours in each of the remaining 3 semesters.
 Lectures and seminars are completed in the first three years of the program and address normal and abnormal communication processes, assessment, treatment, and prevention techniques over the lifespan.
 Topics include aural (re)habilitation, cochlear implants, counseling, electrophysiology, hearing aids, hearing conservation, pharmacology, and psycho-social aspects.

 First year students complete on-campus practica in The Children's Center, The DuBard School, or The Speech-Language-Hearing Clinic.
 Second year students transition to local audiology practices in the Laurel-Hattiesburg area, while third year students are placed at sites in Jackson and on the Gulf Coast.
 The fourth year externship is an intensive, 9 month experience with individual placements arranged by the off-campus coordinator.
-Students take the national examination in Audiology (Praxis II) during the fourth year.

 Graduate program- advanced standing